 Sec.
-7-6765. - Permitting process.
+7-65. - Permitting process.

-- (a) Application for conversion permits and granting of conditional preliminary permits. - (1) Any owner who has an intent to convert a an tenant occupied housing accommodation shall concurrently provide notice of intent to convert to the review board staff and tenant as required in section 7-64(1)(a).
-In addition, the owner shall, within one month 30 days of service of said notice, submit to the review board staff a fully completed application, including all required tenant and other documentation, for a conversion permit and all required documentation. - (A) Any new notice of intent to convert shall be provided as required under section 7-64(a) to tenant(s) and the board if more than 30 days has elapsed between the original notice and the submission of a completed application. - (I) If a new notice of intent to convert is provided, all timelines for actions required by this ordinance shall be calculated based on the date of service of this new notice. - (2) Any owner who has an intent to convert an unoccupied housing accommodation shall provide notice to the review board on an application form provided by the board.
+- (a) Application for conversion permits and granting of conditional/preliminary permits. - (1) Any owner who has an intent to convert a tenant occupied housing accommodation shall concurrently provide notice of intent to convert to the review board staff and tenant as required in section 7-64(a).
+In addition, the owner shall, within 30 days of service of said notice, submit to the review board staff a fully completed application, including all required tenant and other documentation, for a conversion permit. - (A) Any new notice of intent to convert shall be provided as required under section 7-64(a) to tenant(s) and the board if more than 30 days has elapsed between the original notice and the submission of a completed application. - (I) If a new notice of intent to convert is provided, all timelines for actions required by this ordinance shall be calculated based on the date of service of this new notice. - (2) Any owner who has an intent to convert an unoccupied housing accommodation shall provide notice to the review board on an application form provided by the board.

-Upon submission of a completed application for a conversion permit, a preliminary hearing will be scheduled for an upcoming regularly scheduled review board meeting.
-For tenanted or formerly tenanted units, Tthe review board shall be responsible for giving written notice to the owner and at least two weeks in advance to the tenant(s) and former tenant(s) described in paragraph 2(e) below stating the date, time, and place of any hearing regarding the housing accommodation in which such tenants reside or formerly resided.
-For previously unnon-tenanted units, the review board's written notice date shall comply with Massachusetts open meeting law requirements.
-At such preliminary hearing the owner shall appear, and the tenants may appear and testify, if so desired.
+Upon submission of a completed application for a conversion permit, a hearing will be scheduled for an upcoming regularly scheduled review board meeting.
+For tenanted or formerly tenanted units, the review board shall be responsible for giving written notice at least two weeks in advance to the tenant(s) and former tenant(s) stating the date, time, and place of any hearing regarding the housing accommodation in which such tenants reside or formerly resided.
+For non-tenanted units, the review board's written notice date shall comply with Massachusetts open meeting law requirements.
+At such hearing the owner shall appear, and tenants may appear and testify, if so desired.
 The review board, after reviewing relevant documents and any testimony will render a determination regarding whether the actions taken by the owner thus far comply with this ordinance.
 In addition, the review board shall review with any tenants present their rights afforded by this ordinance.
-If the review board agrees that the owner has complied with its obligations under this ordinance a permit shall be issued, conditional conversion permit shall issue.
-Such conditional permit shall indicate if the unit is tenanted and the expiration date of any applicable notice period.
-An owner may not seek a final conversion permit until the tenant has vacated the unit or the notice period has expired, whichever comes first.
+If the review board agrees that the owner has complied with its obligations under this ordinance a permit shall be issued.